daattali/shinyjs/README.md

 </h2>

-**Note: In order to use any `shinyjs` function in a Shiny app, you must first call `useShinyjs()` anywhere in the app’s UI.**
+**Note: In order to use any {shinyjs} function in a Shiny app, you must first call `useShinyjs()` anywhere in the app’s UI.**

 <table>